kyleraywed/dei/README.md

 // Perform logic using each element as an input.
 No changes to the underlying elements are made.
 // Set the first optional comment to "con" for concurrent execution of input functions.
-// Non-concurrent will be faster for most use-cases, and safety outside of the lib isn't guarenteed. func (iter *Dei[T]) Foreach(in func(value T), comments ...string)
+// Non-concurrent will be faster for most use-cases, and safety outside of the lib isn't guaranteed. func (iter *Dei[T]) Foreach(in func(value T), comments ...string)

 // Skip the first n items and yields the rest.
 Comments inferred.